craigstjean-xebia/OmniPlan_csv2svg/README.md

 - [X] Option to zoom in to a specific id and its children
 - [X] Today indicator
 - [X] Add milestones
+- [ ] Support "To Be Determined" dates
 - [ ] Refactor
 - [ ] Remove uneeded fonts
 - [ ] omnijs for OmniPlan automation (if omnijs can export and can execute something)